Program Title – Mechanical Technician – Industrial Millwright

 This course will develop the theories and practices taught during MM1002 while furthering their knowledge on conventional machine tools such as engine lathes, drilling machines, saws, pedestal grinders and various hand tools.
 They will learn the parts, various operations, cutting tools and the relationship of speeds and feeds applied to milling machines.
 They will manufacture parts to specified tolerances which reflect field operations.

-This is a “hands-on” course utilizing a microcomputer to perform computer-aided drafting using AutoCAD.
+This is a hands-on course utilizing a microcomputer to perform computer-aided drafting using AutoCAD.
 Topics include drawing construction, scaling, editing, dimensioning, layering, entity controls and blocks with the objective of producing industry-standard drawings.

 This course is designed to assist beginning students with the basic principles of welding.
 The emphasis is placed on practical applications and to assist the student in developing more advanced skills.
 The course content will be shared between shop and classroom time at the discretion of the professor.